ksnabb/messaging/README.md

 # Messaging.go

-Simple messaging application for publish subscribe scenarios.
+Simple messaging package that provides a publish-subscribe pattern.